dci-java-course/Hibernate_HelloWorld/Readme.md

 # Exercise # 1 - Hibernate HelloWorld

+Verify that you have PostgreSQL server (version > 9.6.25) and any sql client to connect to the PostgreSQL server pre-installed.
+If you don't have you can download the installer from Here.
+The installer includes the PostgreSQl server, pgAdmin: a graphical tool for managing and developing your databases.

 1. Create new maven project.
 	- skip archetype selection
 	- group id: com.dci